 The Residency Permit itself never expires, unless revoked.
 To be able to leave the country and return to Thailand, however, requires the PR to apply for a re-entry permit (endorsement).

-The PR can file an application to become a Thai naturalized citizen after holding Permanent Resident status in Thailand for 10 consecutive years.
+The PR can file an application to become a Thai naturalized citizen after holding Permanent Resident status in Thailand for five consecutive years.